vsmid/servicescript/README.md

 Just download [ServiceScript.groovy](./ServiceScript.groovy) file to you local machine.
 You can now import that file to any other Groovy script you want using classic `import` statement.

+## Method, Middleware, Auth classes
+**Method**

+Describe and implement operation per single request.
+Following properties can be set:
+* `name` - single word to name the operation, serves as URI.
+Do not put slashes or regex, just enter unique, simple name.
+* `exchange` - implement operation.
+Closure taking `com.sun.net.httpserver.HttpExchange` as single parameter.
+* `middleware` - a lit of middlewares(classes which are of type `ServiceScript.Middleware` or extends  `com.sun.net.httpserver.Filter`) executed in order.
+* `authenticator` - how is user authenticated.
+You can use any implementation of `com.sun.net.httpserver.Authenticator`.
+ServiceScript provides `BasicAuth` class which you can use instead `com.sun.net.httpserver.BasicAuthenticator` but either is fine.
+See `BasicAuth` usage in below given examples.

+**Middleware**

+Same as `com.sun.net.httpserver.Filter` but more convenient for Groovy instantiation..

+**Auth**

+Same as Java's `com.sun.net.httpserver.Authenticator` but more convenient for Groovy instantiation.
+This one you can put under Method's `authenticator` property.

 #### One-liner example
 ```groovy
 import com.sun.net.httpserver.Filter